ruby-china/rails-guides/source/contributing_to_ruby_on_rails.md

 ### Creating a Bug Report

 If you've found a problem in Ruby on Rails which is not a security risk, do a search in GitHub under [Issues](https://github.com/rails/rails/issues) in case it has already been reported.
-If you do not find any issue addressing it you may proceed to [open a new one](https://github.com/rails/rails/issues/new).
+If you are unable to find any open GitHub issues addressing the problem you found, your next step will be to [open a new one](https://github.com/rails/rails/issues/new).
 (See the next section for reporting security issues.)

 Your issue report should contain a title and a clear description of the issue at the bare minimum.
 You should include as much relevant information as possible and should at least post a code sample that demonstrates the issue.
 It would be even better if you could include a unit test that shows how the expected behavior is not occurring.
 Your goal should be to make it easy for yourself - and others - to replicate the bug and figure out a fix.